TehMuffinMoo/ibPS/docs/BloxOne/BloxOne Platform/Set-B1Host.md

 ```

 ### -Space
-The name of the IP Space to assign the BloxOne Host to
+The name of the IP Space to assign the NIOS-X Host to

 ```yaml
 Type: String